zzaoen/zzaoen.github.io/docs/guide/page.md

 # this page will appear in aricle channel in home page
 star: true
 # You can customize the footer
-footer: Footer content for test
+footer: customize footer content for test
 ---

 Content before `more` comment is regarded as page excerpt.